drubach/PeacefulStreamFarm/README.md

 ### Code
 -   The read me was created by editing this [sample readme](https://github.com/Code-Institute-Solutions/SampleREADME) from Code Institute.
 -   A significant portion of the code for this project was copied and edited from the previous projects I completed in the program.
--   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
+-   [Bootstrap4](https://getbootstrap.com/docs/4.2/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

 ### Content
 -   All content was written by the developer.

 ### Media
 -   The screenshots of the application were created by the developer.
 -   All other images were found by web searches.
+The source links are provided below.
     -   [berries](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fimages.pexels.com%2Fphotos%2F87818%2Fbackground-berries-berry-blackberries-87818.jpeg%3Fauto%3Dcompress%26cs%3Dtinysrgb%26dpr%3D1%26w%3D500&f=1&nofb=1)
     -   [bigBarn](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fwww.wallpaperup.com%2Fuploads%2Fwallpapers%2F2013%2F02%2F05%2F34896%2Fde2e06f99a18826a5b4341753b7faec1-700.jpg&f=1&nofb=1)
     -   [cowHi](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fwww.technative.io%2Fwp-content%2Fuploads%2F2017%2F07%2FAdobeStock_55774465.jpg&f=1&nofb=1)